Visiting the Exhibition & Tour

 How long does it all take?

 The guided tours of the Globe Theatre and the guided tours of the Sam Wanamaker Playhouse each take about 30 minutes plus time at the end for questions.
-We advise leaving at least an hour to explore the Exhibition.
-The Exhibition is self-guided so you can spend as long as you want looking around it.

 Do the tours go backstage?